QGOpt: Riemannian optimization for quantum technologies: Examples of application of QGOpt

 Then we initialize the Riemannian Adam optimizer:

 and calculate the logarithmic likelihood function:

-The complexity of the code above can be reduced by choosing the optimal order of tensors contraction; however, it becomes more raveled in this case, and is not suitable for the tutorial.
+The complexity of the code above can be reduced by choosing the optimal order of tensor contraction; however, it becomes more complicated in this case, and is not suitable for the tutorial.
 Finally, we calculate the logarithmic likelihood gradient with respect to the parametrization of the Choi matrix:

 and apply the optimizer to make an optimization step that does not violate the CPTP constraints: